Jiraphapa/openfoam-docker-cloud/README.md

 # openfoam-cloud
-running a containerized OpenFOAM in a cloud environment.
+running a containerized OpenFOAM in Google Cloud Platform environment.